Learn more

 Chamber music

 Calum MacDonald’s “Rebecca Clarke’s Chamber Music (I)” (Tempo, New Series 160, 1987: 15-26) is the essential study of the instrumental works Clarke composed before 1940.
+Some of the facts are wildly off, but MacDonald’s musical commentary is deeply insightful.
 The promised Part II was forestalled by MacDonald’s untimely death.

 Choral music